itsmohitkr/csv-file-process-application/readme.md

 ## Application Overview

-This project focuses on the full flow of processing CSV files and image handling, from file upload, image compression, and storage in AWS S3, to returning processed results.
-The application consists of the following key features:
+This project focuses on the full flow of processing CSV files and image handling, from file upload to image compression, storage in AWS S3, and returning processed results.
+The key features include:

-1. **Frontend**: User interface to upload CSVs and check the status of processed files.
+1. **Frontend**: User interface for uploading CSV files and checking the status of processed files.
+(Deployed link:)[https://csv-file-processing-frontend.onrender.com]
-2. **Backend**: File upload handling, image processing, database interaction, and S3 integration.
+2. **Backend**: File upload handling, image processing, S3 integration, and database interaction.
-3. **Database**: A PostgreSQL database to store metadata and track `requestId`.
+3. **Database**: PostgreSQL database for storing metadata and tracking `requestId`.
-4. **AWS S3**: Used for storing both original and processed images, as well as the processed CSV files.
+4. **AWS S3**: Used for storing both original and processed images, as well as CSV files.
+5. **Amazon SQS and SNS**: To handle file upload notifications and trigger the CSV processing flow.
+6. **AWS Lambda**: To trigger CSV processing when a file is uploaded to S3.

 ---